-We expect to expand our organization, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations.
+We expect to expand our organization, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations

-We expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of clinical development and regulatory affairs.
-To manage these growth activities, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
+We expect to expand scope of our operations, particularly in the areas of clinical development and regulatory affairs.
+To manage such growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
 Our management may need to devote a significant amount of its attention to managing these growth activities.
 Moreover, our expected growth could require us to relocate to a different geographic area of the country.
 Due to our limited financial resources and the limited experience of our management team in managing a company with such anticipated growth, we may not be able to effectively manage the expansion or relocation of our operations, retain key employees, or identify, recruit and train additional qualified personnel.
 Our inability to manage the expansion or relocation of our operations effectively may result in weaknesses in our infrastructure, give rise to operational mistakes, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
 Our expected growth could also require significant capital expenditures and may divert financial resources from other projects, such as the development of additional product candidates.
 If we are unable to effectively manage our expected growth, our expenses may increase more than expected, our ability to generate revenues could be reduced and we may not be able to implement our business strategy, including the successful development and commercialization of our product candidates.